 It’s also important to know that an individual with a drug or alcohol addiction who feels pressured into seeking help may not be fully committed to the process of living a sober life.
 This lack of commitment or true willingness can influence the outcome.

 Many of the people in need of an intervention are severely addicted.
 This makes it very difficult for them to make the decision on their own to get help.
-Within this context, the intervention is a crucial opportunity to encourage someone to seek help when they’ve refused so far.
+Within this context, the intervention is a crucial opportunity to encourage someone to seek help when they’ve refused to so far.

-Why Interventionists Are a Crucial Part of the Intervention
+Why Are Interventionists a Crucial Part of the Intervention?

 A drug intervention specialist should also have the tools to create, develop and manage an intervention.
 This process involves managing a group of people in a very delicate situation.